Tarrasch/arashrouhani.com/papers.md

-# Master thesis (in progress)
+# Master thesis

-My greatest academic contribution as of yet is my master thesis.
-I embarked on the topic of **Stack Traces for Haskell**.
-The report is expected to be complete in May 2014.
+My greatest academic contribution as of yet is my master thesi.
+I embarked on the topic of **Stack Traces for Haskell**. [[PDF]][master-thesis] (April 2014)

+[master-thesis]: /papers/master-thesis.pdf

 The actual *implementation* is not finished but has become my main side-project for now.
 Haskell have lacked stack traces for quite a while and I'm happy to bring the GHC compiler a bit closer to having stack traces.
 The full progress of the implementation can be tracked in this [ticket].

 [ticket]: http://ghc.haskell.org/trac/ghc/ticket/3693